Did you know?

 Jobs – Turkey expand

 Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one’s own aspirations, building self-esteem and developing skills and competencies.
-In Turkey, more than 48% of the working-age population aged 15 to 64 has a paid job.
-This figure is much lower than the OECD employment average of 66%, and the lowest rate in the OECD.
-Employment rates are generally higher for individuals with a higher level of education; in Turkey an estimated 75% of individuals with at least a tertiary education have a paid job, compared with an estimated 46% for those without an upper secondary education.
-This 29 percentage point difference is slightly lower than the OECD average of 37 percentage points and suggests the job market in Turkey is relatively inclusive.
+In Turkey, about 49% of the working-age population aged 15 to 64 has a paid job.
+This figure is much lower than the OECD employment average of 65%, and the lowest rate in the OECD.
+Employment rates are generally higher for individuals with a higher level of education; in Turkey an estimated 73% of individuals with at least a tertiary education have a paid job, compared with an estimated 46% for those without an upper secondary education.
+This 27 percentage point difference is slightly lower than the OECD average of 33 percentage points and suggests the job market in Turkey is relatively inclusive.

 The wages and other monetary benefits that come with employment are an important aspect of job quality.
-In Turkey, people earn 19 032 US dollars per year on average, much less than the OECD average of 34 466 USD.
+In Turkey, people earn 17 460 US dollars per year on average, much less than the OECD average of 41 010 USD.
+Not everyone earns that amount however.
+Whereas the top 20% of the population earn an estimated 23 035 USD per year, the bottom 20% live on an estimated 7 334 USD per year.

 More ResourcesWell‑being in the workplace: Measuring job quality